 My goal as Chair of the Sara Lee Trust and of the Trading Company is to ensure the long-term viability of this impressive charity, enabling the therapists and counsellors to continue their wonderful work enhancing the lives of those who struggle with life threatening illnesses."

 "As a local complementary therapist, Qigong and Yoga teacher I knew about the work of the Sara Lee Trust.
-I am also a friend of Deborah Kelly, the wonderful facilitator of the Sanctuary and Natural Rhythm days; for a while, Deborah and I ran workshops together in which we explored Shiatsu, meditation and creative arts.
 When my sister, Joanne was diagnosed with cancer she took full advantage of the therapies, counselling and days of space and peace offered by the Trust.
-Even now, seven years after her death, words cannot express the depth of the level of the support she received, and what a difference it made to her life and to her death.
+Even now, years after her death, words cannot express the depth of the level of the support she received, and what a difference it made to her life and to her death.
 Becoming a Trustee connects me to her, allows me to give a little something back and sends a message to all those people who have helped, from the person in the street who buys a raffle ticket to the therapists, founders, fund raisers and managers, that their work is truly and deeply significant and appreciated."

 Debbie Hargreaves FCA